Faye Dunaway: 2016–present: Return to film and theatre

 Also in 2017, Dunaway reunited with her Bonnie and Clyde co-star Warren Beatty at the 89th Academy Awards, in celebration of the film's 50th anniversary.
 After being introduced by Jimmy Kimmel, they were given a standing ovation as they walked out onto the stage to present the Best Picture Award.
 They were given the wrong envelope and Dunaway incorrectly announced La La Land as Best Picture, instead of the actual winner, Moonlight.
 This became a social-media sensation, trending all over the world.
 Dunaway was left "completely stunned" when Oscars crew members came on stage to explain that there had been a mistake and later said she felt "very guilty" about the incident, describing it as "one of the worst moments I've ever had".
 That same year, Dunaway was honored at the Dallas International Film Festival where she was presented with the Dallas Star Award.
 In 2018, Dunaway and Beatty returned to present Best Picture at the 90th Academy Awards, earning a standing ovation upon their entrance, making jokes about the previous year's flub.
+Also that year, Dunaway became the face of Gucci's Sylvie 2018 campaign.